-- Agencies will acknowledge in writing all written requests for accommodations made under policy 50.020.10 within seven (7) calendar days of receiving them. - At an employee's request, a steward may be present at the interactive meeting. - Once the Agency has received all of the necessary documentation relating to the ADA request, the Agency shall respond to the ADA request within thirty (30) calendar days.
-If an extension is needed, the Agency will notify the employee.
+- The Employer will acknowledge in writing all written requests for accommodations made under policy 50.020.10 within seven (7) calendar days of receiving them. - At an employee's request, a steward may be present to support the employee at the interactive meeting. - The Employer will review and respond to the ADA request in a timely manner.
+Once the Employer has received all of the necessary documentation relating to the ADA request, the Employer shall respond to the ADA request within thirty (30) calendar days.
+If an extension is needed, the Employer will notify the employee.